-Perspective | Health Fresh Meals competes in growing meal delivery market
+Perspective | Healthy Fresh Meals competes in growing meal delivery market

 As is common with most owners of small businesses, she does much of the work herself and occasionally enlists family and friends to help.
 Her husband, a staffer on Capitol Hill, created the sign that hangs next to the front door of her building.
 Her friend since childhood is her chief troubleshooter.

-Healthy Fresh has a client niche that includes D.C.
+Healthy Fresh’s clients include the D.C.
 United soccer team, some National Football League players around the region and at least one local university.
 She is waiting to hear whether a big, health-oriented organization will become a client.
 If it pans out, the deal could add prestige and $500,000 a year in new orders.

 Greenbaum is comfortable in the business world.
 Her late father’s family bought, renovated and flipped Washington residential real estate.
-Her mom helped homeschool her and encouraged her aspirations to be a competitive ice skater, which was sidelined with an injury at 17.
+Her mom helped homeschool her and encouraged her aspiration to be a competitive ice skater, which was sidelined with an injury at 17.

 The food business has been part of her life since she was 18 and tending bar at Guapo’s Mexican-themed chain.
-She spent 13 years, off and on including during college, helping a fellow bartender launch his own Tex-Mex restaurant group in Richmond, Va. called Chicken Fiesta.
+She spent 13 years, off and on including during college, helping a fellow bartender launch his own Tex-Mex restaurant group in Richmond called Chicken Fiesta.

 “I did everything from cashier, cook, cleaning tables to handling marketing and customer service,” Greenbaum said.
 “I grew and managed their catering and scouted and helped open other locations.”

 Ask anyone in the hospitality business, and they will tell you the work can be relentless and exhausting.
-Greenbaum’s “aha moment” came while eating in the kitchen of one of her friend’s Richmond restaurants.
+Greenbaum’s “aha” moment came while eating in the kitchen of one of her friend’s Richmond restaurants.

 It was time to reboot her life.

 “I was tired of not being healthy,” she said.
 “I went to a gym.
-I started body building.
+I started bodybuilding.
 I gave myself a goal of getting in shape in 16 weeks.”

 Her mother, who also had been a bodybuilder, advised Shana to clean up her diet.

-“Mom said, ‘You have to meal prep,’” Greenbaum recalls.
+“Mom said, ‘You have to meal prep,’ ” Greenbaum recalls.
 The chefs at Chicken Fiesta taught her to make chicken, broccoli and rice.
 She ate the same thing every day for four months.

 Meal prep business started trickling in.
-The restauranteur/boss asked Shana to make 14 meals a week for him.
+The restaurateur/boss asked Shana to make 14 meals a week for him.
 Then her aunt, who owns several restaurants herself, wanted in.

-She quickly had about 10 clients that were ordering on email or texts.
+She quickly had about 10 clients that were ordering through emails and text messages.

-“Random people actually started calling, and I said, ‘Omigosh.
+“Random people actually started calling, and I said, ‘Oh my gosh.
 I have real customers.’
 I didn’t know my capabilities, but I wanted to turn this into something.”

 She charged $10 a meal and delivered most of them personally in her Hyundai Veloster hatchback.
-She soon moved to her parents’ home, where her mom sauteed peppers, her dad cut tomatoes and her brother packaged, delivered and made kabobs.
+She soon moved to her parents’ home, where her mom sauteed peppers, her dad cut tomatoes, and her brother made kabobs, packaged and delivered.

 “My family was part of my journey,” she said.

-Getting Healthy Fresh Meals launched was an unglamorous grind.
+Launching Healthy Fresh Meals was an unglamorous grind.

 She scoured Google for food equipment and supplies.